-The Loan screen will displays all items previously loaned to the patron with the click of the button "Show All Items Currently Checked Out".
-Selecting any one of the items currently checked out, permits the operator to perform a renewal (assuming that the circulation policy permits renewals and there are no applicable blocks on the patron or the item).
+The Loan screen also displays all items previously loaned to the patron.
+Selecting any one of these permits the operator to perform a renewal (assuming that the circulation policy permits renewals and there are no applicable blocks on the patron or the item).
 OLE supports the ability of patrons to perform their own renewals.
 See My Account Features for Patrons for more details.

 The Loan screen also allows the operator to mark an item on loan as “claims returned” when the patron believes the item has been returned.
 A note is included to explain any details.

 Loans or renewals can be blocked for a number of reasons.
 Most of the values that cause blocks are locally defined.
 A partial list of blocks includes:

 Patron has the maximum number of items on loan